TFEIndiaNoida/GKEFDO/README.md

 This repository automates the deployment of Terraform Enterprise (TFE) on a secure, production-ready GKE cluster, with:
-Automated networking, IAM, storage, and secrets Automated public DNS and TLS (Let’s Encrypt)
+Automated networking, IAM, storage, and secrets

+Automated public DNS and TLS (Let’s Encrypt)

-Zero manual steps after terraform apply
+No manual steps after terraform apply

-Prerequisites
+Prerequisites:

-Access to a GCP Project (with Cloud DNS zone) gcloud CLI
+Access to a GCP Project (with Cloud DNS zone)

+gcloud CLI

 Terraform 1.3+

 TFE License file

 Setup Process